Live Procurement Careers Contact

 Kay Hunter

-Both schools were heavily involved in the design approach with the aim of creating a building where every user could access education within an environment suited to their specific needs.
-The state-of-the-art two-storey facility includes a sensory trail, extra wide lifts, a multi-use games area and a splash pool.
+Both schools played a key role in shaping the design of the new site, ensuring the building would help all pupils access education in an environment tailored to their needs.
+The result is Woodland View School, a state-of-the-art facility that offers early years provision, primary and secondary departments, as well as a sensory trail, extra-wide lifts, a multi-use games area and a splash pool.

 Requirements